This post may contain affiliate links

 I am someone who loves eggs and most of my breakfast recipes use them.
-I know when doing a Whole30, some grow tired of eggs so if it’s not your thing, feel free omit topping your “rice” with an egg for more of an egg-free Whole30 breakfast.
+I know when doing a Whole30, some grow tired of eggs so if it's not your thing, feel free omit topping your "rice" with an egg.
 I used eggs pretty regularly when I did my first Whole30.
 Things like egg muffins, shakshuka and breakfast bakes are usually in heavy rotation when I am on a round.

 The trick when using cauliflower rice is to make sure to squeeze out the excess liquid.
 I warmed up my pre-riced package of cauliflower in the microwave first and then placed it in a colander to drain some of the excess liquid while the bacon was frying.
 Once the cauliflower is cool enough to handle you will want to gently squeeze out the excess liquid.
 I used plain old paper towels for this but you can be fancier and use a nut milk bag or cheesecloth.
 Paper towels are what I had available and they worked just fine.
 You can to squeeze firmly enough to wring out enough liquid but not so much that you end up with cauliflower mush instead of rice.
 Squeezing semi-firmly keeps the texture of your rice intact.

 This recipe makes two servings and I used it as my meal prep for breakfast the following day.
-It was still delicious!
+It was still delicious as leftovers!
 I hope you guys love this recipe as much as we did!
-Now that that’s out of the way, here’s how I made this breakfast fried rice!Print
+Now that that's out of the way, here's how I made this breakfast fried rice!Print

 - 4 slices sugar-free bacon (I use Pederson's Farms)